postmannen/actress/README.md

 ## Overview

 Create custom processes where what the processes do are either your own piece of code, or it can be a command called from the Operating system.
-The processes can communicate by sending events to pass the result from one processes to the next for further processing.
-By chaining together process as workflows or powerful statemachines. or work together to provide some other service for the end user.
-The possibilities are many.
+The processes can communicate by sending events to pass the result from one processes to the next for further processing, or by chaining together process as workflows to create a series of Events that together will provide some end result.

 ### Processes